 Smaller snakes tend to have shorter life spans, but the big ones live a pretty good stretch of years.

-How long does a python live for?
+How long does a python live for in captivity?
 It depends on the species.
 Here are some averages:

 Type of Snake | Ball Python | Borneo Python | Burmese python | Angolian python | Reticulated python | African Black Rock python |